 What is Genetic Testing?

-Doctors have identified gene mutations that cause some inherited types of cancer.
-About 10% of breast cancer cases and about 20% of ovarian cancers seem to be inherited.
-Overall, about 5% to 10% of all cancers are connected to inherited gene mutations.
+Even so, genetic testing is never an exact science, and not all cancers can be predicted this way.
+Researchers have found that only 10% of breast cancers and about 20% of ovarian cancers seem to be inherited.
+Overall, about 5% to 10% of all cancers are thought to have an inherited genetic link.

 The expert healthcare team at Regional Cancer Care Associates (RCCA) has the knowledge and experience to help you make difficult medical decisions.
-We’re respected by our peers and trusted by our patients.
-At RCCA, we understand that a cancer diagnosis changes everything.
-That’s why we’re here for you, delivering top-quality, state-of-the-art treatment close to your home.
+We’re committed to delivering top-quality, state-of-the-art treatment close to your home.

 For more information, or to schedule an appointment, call (844) 346-7222, or reach out to the office nearest you.